-SYEDJC in accordance with the Agreement shall be within the scope of the SYEDJC.
-5 Status and The SYEDJC shall identify the projects and areas it will work on to achieve its Purpose in its Work Plan.
+4 Scope Activities within the scope of the Work Plan, as agreed from time to time by the SYEDJC in accordance with the Agreement shall be within the scope of the SYEDJC.
+The SYEDJC shall identify the projects and areas it will work on to achieve its Purpose in its Work Plan.
 The SYEDJC may add and remove projects and areas from the Work Plan from time to time provided that they are linked to the SYEDJC's Purpose.
-The SYEDJC is established by the Partners as a joint committee pursuant to legal basis sections 65Z5 and 65Z6 of the 2006 Act in respect of those functions within its scope which are formally delegated by the Partners respectively to the SYEDJC in accordance with paragraph 6 below.
-The Partners each have the power to arrange for any of their functions to be exercised by each other or jointly with each other under section 65Z5 of the 2006 Act.
-Where the Partners have arranged for functions to be exercised jointly, they have the power to form a joint committee for this purpose under section 65Z6 of the 2006 Act, and to establish and maintain a pooled fund.
+5 Status and legal basis The SYEDJC is established by the Partners as a joint committee pursuant to sections 6525 and 6526 of the 2006 Act in respect of those functions within its scope which are formally delegated by the Partners respectively to the SYEDJC in accordance with paragraph 6 below.
+The Partners each have the power to arrange for any of their functions to be exercised by each other or jointly with each other under section 6525 of the 2006 Act.
+Where the Partners have arranged for functions to be exercised jointly, they have the power to form a joint committee for this purpose under section 6526 of the 2006 Act, and to establish and maintain a pooled fund.
 The Partners must have regard to the guidance published by NHS England in February 2024 (and any subsequent/replacement guidance) about the exercise of these powers.
 The Partners will look to work together to ensure wherever possible the South Yorkshire region wide decision-making mechanisms for delegation of specialised services between NHS England the SYICB and the Trusts (that are still developing) do not create any mechanism which prevents or impedes the scope of the activities of the SYEDJC.
 The Partners have agreed a guiding principle that strategic decisions relating to eating disorder services in South Yorkshire should be made via the SYEDJC where possible (including where it involves children and young person eating disorder services).
 6 Decision- Making The SYEDJC will manage eating disorder decisions in line with the delegations made to it by the Partners having regard to the triple aim duty of better health and wellbeing for everyone, better quality of health services for all and sustainable use of NHS resources which may be impacted by the decisions of the SYEDJC.